chonglab-pitt/force-fields/README.md

-# force-fields
+# ChongLab-Pitt/force-fields

-A repository containing all force fields developed by the Chong Lab
+A repository containing all force fields files developed by the Chong Lab at University of Pittsburgh.